 The internship program is designed for students who want to apply their studies by working in a public accounting firm or in private accounting within a business, industry, or public agency.
 The student will be required to work closely with a faculty supervisor to develop and implement a structured experience tailored to the career goals of the student.
-Prerequisites: junior or senior standing and written consent of the department chair and internship committee.
+Prerequisites: Junior or higher standing.
+Permission of Department Chair and Internship Committee.

 EC 106 The Structure and Operation of the World Economy 3 Cr.

 This course will introduce students to the operation of the world economy.
 Emphasis will be on the identification and description of economic concepts such as tariffs, multinational companies, stock markets, debt, international trade balances and international banking.
 These concepts will be developed utilizing examples from current world economic conditions.
 Prerequisite: Freshman standing.

 EC 201 Principles of Economics (Macro) 3 Cr.

 Description and analysis of the American economic system in terms of basic economic concepts and the determination of national income and its fluctuation.
 Credit may not be earned in EC 201 and ECON 201.
 Prerequisite: One semester of college mathematics at the 100-level or higher.

 EC 202 Principles of Economics (Micro) 3 Cr.

 Study of the behavior of individuals in making decisions on the allocation of limited resources.
 This course examines how these decisions and behaviors affect the markets for goods and services.
 Credit may not be earned in EC 202 and ECON 202.
 Prerequisite: One semester of college mathematics at the 100-level or higher.

 EC 310 Money and Banking 3 Cr.

 The principles and institutions of money, banking and finance as they influence the performance of the economy.
 The major topics covered are the nature of money, commercial banking and financial institutions, central banking, monetary theory, monetary policy, inflation and the international monetary system.
-Prerequisites: EC 201, EC 202, QM 213.
+Prerequisites: EC 201, EC 20; QM 213 or MA 232.

 EC 403 Comparative Economic Systems 3 Cr.